viamrobotics/docs/docs/components/board/_index.md

 ### Micro-RDK

-If you are using the micro-RDK, navigate to [micro-RDK Board](/micro-rdk/board/) for supported model information.
+If you are using the micro-RDK, navigate to [Micro-RDK Board](/micro-rdk/board/) for supported model information.

 ## Attribute Configuration